by Julie Carpenter

-Sometimes, I wonder if things would have been better left as thoughts, vaporous free form.
+Still sometimes, I wonder if things would have been better left as thoughts, vaporous free form.
 All matter might have been left in some sort of eternal flux of choice, not this or that, not one thing or another.
 Fog and air or shape shifting mist.
-Pale existence fluttering into almostness forever.
+Pale essence fluttering into almostness forever.
+Rocks do not agree.
+They disagree, solidly.
+They do not have existential crises.
+If you doubt your own materiality, they will trip you, lodge in your shoe, bang your ankle.
+Your shovel will hit them when you are trying to plant your Limelight hydrangea.
+Maybe the handle will break.
+Rock insist on their own form stubbornly.
+Sometimes, I would like to rebel against the intractable stones.

 I feel a strange camaraderie with the rock or at least an admiration for its resistance and boundaries.
 It feels like a friend.
 And then I realize I’m standing on a rock in the middle of the driveway in the sun, murmuring to it, and I feel like a lunatic.
 I look around nonchalantly to make sure no one saw me and head back up to the porch to talk to the cats instead.